KimLakWon/fanfanman.github.io/_posts/2016-11-26-deleted-code.md

 tags:
 ---

 Well, the last time I opened the course directory, I found that the homework code directory is deleted by the teacher.
-F\*\*k it!!!!!!
 Well, as a result, I will focus on research work for now, I guess...